 Reduced Soil Compaction

-In the Lehigh Valley, our clay soil can become easily compacted.
+In Lehigh Valley Pennsylvania, our clay soil can become easily compacted.
 Aeration reduces soil compaction and helps improve its overall structure.
 That’s important because compacted soil does not allow for proper circulation of oxygen, water, and nutrients and therefore does not allow your lawn to thrive.

 Broken Up Thatch